Skip to content

 Start by adding up all of your assets.
 This includes high-value art, jewelry, and collectibles, the appraised value of your home and vehicle, the balances in your savings, checking, straight investments, and retirement accounts.
 From that total, subtract all the balances that you owe.
 Including what you still owe on your car, home, or real estate property, credit card balances, student, and personal loan balances.
 You can also use the net worth calculator on my resources page.
 Do not include rent.

-Mint.com will also provide your net worth.
-It’s a free service that provides spend-tracking and pretty much your full financial picture.
-They also have tools to help you achieve your financial goals.
+Credit Karma, along with most banks, and even some retirement accounts will also provide your net worth.
+Credit Karma replaced Mint.com, but unfortunately it really does not provide the same level of service that Mint.com did.
+I’m still in search of a comparable replacement but it’s a free service that provides a pretty good financial snapshot.
+They also offer tools to help you achieve your financial goals.
 Just be aware that there are ads and promotional products on the site.
-But you can ignore them and just use the tools provided for free by Mint.
-I use it every day and there has never been a charge for any of the services.
+You can always ignore them and just use the tools provided for free.

 Check your net worth periodically.
 Just because you have a good credit score doesn’t mean your net worth is good too.
 You don’t want it to be a negative number and not be aware of that.
 You want to know so you can work towards building it up.